 Chautauqua speakers perform first-person living history portrayals in period costumes to dramatize the experiences of literary and historical figures.
-Other scholars present illustrated lectures and the Colorado Poet Laureate offers readings, talks, and educator workshops.
 By choosing a speaker from our vetted list of scholars, libraries, schools, museums, conferences, churches, professional organizations and other local communities throughout Colorado may offer high-quality humanities programs to their communities.

 Host organizations negotiate honoraria and travel with speakers.
 When planning to host a Chautauqua speaker, please review the list below of possible speakers and contact Colorado Humanities Director of Programs & Center for the Book Josephine Jones at firstname.lastname@example.org or 303.894.7951 x15 for contact and other information.

 “What better way to learn about a time in history than to see and hear someone portray a person from a particular place and time.
 I really liked her posters with pictures and maps.
 Very informative.
 Lynne Swanson did a marvelous job!” – audience member from Lynne Swanson as Isabella Bird, Rangeview Library District in Thornton